smarc-project/smarc_modelling/src/smarc_modelling/control/README.md

 #### Tuning
-  -N_horizon: Length of the prediction horizon
+    N_horizon: Length of the prediction horizon